aosabook/500lines/same-origin-policy/same-origin-policy.markdown

-title: The Same Origin Policy
+title: The Same-Origin Policy
 author: Eunsuk Kang, Santiago Perez De Rosso, and Daniel Jackson

 _Eunsuk Kang is a PhD candidate and a member of the Software Design Group at MIT.
 He received his SM (Master of Science) in Computer Science from MIT (2010), and a Bachelor of Software Engineering from the University of Waterloo (2007).
 His research projects have focused on developing tools and techniques for software modeling and verification, with applications to security and safety-critical systems._

 _Santiago Perez De Rosso is a PhD student in the Software Design Group at MIT.
 He received his SM in Computer Science from MIT (2015), and an undergraduate degree from ITBA (2011).
 He used to work at Google, developing frameworks and tools to make engineers more productive (2012).
 He currently spends most of his time thinking about design and version control._

 _Daniel Jackson is a professor in the Department of Electrical Engineering and Computer Science at MIT, and leads the Software Design Group in the Computer Science and Artificial Intelligence Laboratory.
-He received an MA from Oxford University (1984) in Physics, and his SM (1988) and PhD (1992) from MIT in Computer Science.
+He received an MA from Oxford University (1984) in Physics, and his SM (1988) and PhD (1992) in Computer Science from MIT.
 He was a software engineer for Logica UK Ltd. (1984-1986), Assistant Professor of Computer Science at Carnegie Mellon University (1992-1997), and has been at MIT since 1997.
 He has broad interests in software engineering, especially in development methods, design and specification, formal methods, and safety critical systems._

 ## Introduction